ebzzry/ebzzry.github.io/src/quotes.md

-* “With or without religion, good people can behave well and bad people can do evil; but for good people to do evil — that takes religion.”<br>
+* “With or without religion, good people can behave well and bad people can do evil; but for good people to do evil—that takes religion.”<br>
   ―Steven Weinberg